cisco/mindmeld/docs/source/blueprints/video_discovery.rst

    >>> conv.say("Show me movies with Tom Hanks") ['Done.
 Here are some movies with Tom Hanks:', "Unsupported response: {'videos': [{'release_year': 1994, 'type': 'movie', 'title': 'Forrest Gump'}, {'release_year': 1995, 'type': 'movie', 'title': 'Toy Story'}, {'release_year': 2016, 'type': 'movie', 'title': 'Inferno'}, {'release_year': 2006, 'type': 'movie', 'title': 'Cars'}, {'release_year': 2010, 'type': 'movie', 'title': 'Toy Story 3'}, {'release_year': 1999, 'type': 'movie', 'title': 'Toy Story 2'}, {'release_year': 2016, 'type': 'movie', 'title': 'Sully'}, {'release_year': 1998, 'type': 'movie', 'title': 'Saving Private Ryan'}, {'release_year': 2002, 'type': 'movie', 'title': 'Catch Me If You Can'}, {'release_year': 1999, 'type': 'movie', 'title': 'The Green Mile'}]}"]

-The :meth:`say()` method packages the input text in a :doc:`user request <../userguide/interface>` object and passes it to the Workbench :doc:`Application Manager <../userguide/application_manager>` to simulate a user interacting with the application.
+The :meth:`say()` method packages the input text in a user request object and passes it to the Workbench Application Manager to simulate a user interacting with the application.
 The method then outputs the textual part of the response sent by the app's Dialogue Manager.
 In the above example, we requested movies from a particular actor, in a single query.
 The app responded, as expected, with an initial response acknowledging the filters used and a list of videos.

 You can also try out multi-turn dialogues: